1. Observance of Regulations & Behaviour

 5. Changes and Cancellations to Type A Events

-Amendments to the list of events in the Handbook may be made subject to the approval of the District Committee and the Board.
-After 31st March there shall be no changes to BBAR or National Championship events.
+Amendments or additions to the list of events in the handbook may be made subject to the approval of the District Committee and the Board.
+Subject to Regulation 4, after 31st March there shall be no changes to BBAR or National Championship events.

-The Secretary, Open Events Secretary or Chairman of the controlling District Council shall consider all relevant matters before deciding whether a cancellation shall be valid.
+The Secretary, Open Events Secretary or Chair of the controlling District Council shall consider all relevant matters before deciding whether a cancellation shall be valid.

 Where cancellation is due to emergency action on the day of the event, details and reasons for this shall be notified to the District Secretary.

-Where a Club cancels and event, other than due to an emergency on the day, without prior consultation at the earliest opportunity, with the Secretary, Open Events Secretary or Chairman of the controlling District Council, it will be considered a breach of this regulation.
+Where a Club cancels an event, other than due to an emergency on the day, without prior consultation at the earliest opportunity, with the Secretary, Open Events Secretary or Chair of the controlling District Council, it will be considered a breach of this regulation.

 Where it is not possible for a club to promote an approved event, the District Committee may authorise the running of that event by another club.